rubengamboa/python-data-science-projects/manuscript/chapter-05.md

 * How many of those involved the Broncos?
 * How many of those did the Broncos win?

 So now, the chance that the computer will visit the Broncos next is 80% of the Broncos victories in Cowboys-Broncos games plus 20% of the Broncos defeats in Cowboys-Broncos games, all divided by the total number of Cowboys games.
-So if the Cowboys played a total of 20 games, 13 of which were Broncos games, including  9 Broncos victories and 4 Broncos defeats, we can say that the chance the computer will visit the Broncos next is
+So if the Cowboys played a total of 20 games, 13 of which were Broncos games, including  9 Broncos victories and 4 Broncos defeats, we can say that the chance the computer will visit the Broncos next is {$$}\frac{9(80\%) + 4(20\%)}{20} = 40\%{/$$}.

-{$$}\frac{9(80\%) + 4(20\%)}{20} = 40\%{/$$}.
+That's how we can compute the chances that the computer will move to team A after visiting team B. In general, we have {$$}n\times n{/$$} of these chances, to account for the possible moves from any team to any other team.
+That is, we need {$$}32\times32{/$$} entries for all the 32 teams in the NFL, and {$$}3\times2{/$$} entries for the abbreviated league with only the Broncos, Giants, and Cowboys.